-- Any and all MOOC course types on edX.org are eligible, including self-paced, instructor paced, first runs and reruns.
+- Any and all MOOC course types on edX.org and MITx Online are eligible, including self-paced, instructor paced, first runs and reruns.
 Nominations will also be accepted for entire programs, as long as at least two courses in the nominated program fall within the eligibility period.

 - Nominations may be shared by up to 5 members of the instructional team for the course.

 Please contact MITx_OL@mit.edu with any questions.
 We look forward to receiving your nominations!